JoaoLaimer/JoaoNotes/98 - CiscoNetAcad/1 - CCNA1/Módulo 14 - Transport Layer.md

 - User Datagram Protocol (UDP)

 ### 14.1.2 Transport Layer Responsibilities
-The transport layer has many resposibilities:
+The transport layer has many responsibilities:
 - **Tracking Individual Conversations**: Each set of data flowing between a source application and a destination application is known as a conversation and is tracked separately.
 It is the responsibility of the transport layer to maintain and track these multiple conversations.
 Most networks have a limitation on the amount of data that can be included in a single packet.
 Therefore, data must be divided into manageable pieces.
 - **Segmenting Data and Reassembling Segments**: It is the transport layer responsibility to divide the application data into appropriately sized blocks.
 The transport layer divides the data into smaller blocks (i.e., segments or datagrams) that are easier to manage and transport.
 - **Add Header Information**: The transport layer protocol also adds header information containing binary data organized into several fields to each block of data.
 It is the values in these fields that enable various transport layer protocols to perform different functions in managing data communication.
 The transport layer ensures that even with multiple application running on a device, all applications receive the correct data.